nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 [[info]]
 | Anything unclear?
 Post a comment below or ping me on Twitter [@n_mehlhorn](https://twitter.com/n_mehlhorn)

 Note that the actual NgRx will allow you to register multiple reducers, however, for the sake of simplicity our implementation only accepts a single one.
-Either way, the approach stays the same: we're managing state through an RxJS BehaviorSubject - a pattern that has been described many times, for example [here](https://medium.com/@rmcavin/my-favorite-state-management-technique-in-angular-rxjs-behavior-subjects-49f18daa31a7) by Rachel Cavin.
+Either way, the approach stays the same: we're managing state through an RxJS BehaviorSubject - a pattern that has been described many times, for example [here](https://coryrylan.com/blog/angular-observable-data-services) by Cory Rylan.
 However, we also make state transitions explicit through actions while keeping each state read-only with pure reducer functions.

-In order to use our custom store now for the todo app, we have to register it as a provide while passing an application-specific reducer.
+In order to use our custom store now for the todo app, we have to register it as a provider while passing an application-specific reducer.
 This can be done with a [value provider](https://angular.io/guide/dependency-injection-providers#value-providers) as follows.
 The actual NgRx is doing pretty much the same thing, it's just wrapped in another module.

 ```typescript
 ...